-Religion, Pluralism, and Reconciling Difference brings together vital and thoughtful contributions treating aspects of mounting worldwide tensions concerning the relationship between religious diversity and social harmony.
-Religious pluralism can contribute to tensions in employment, media coverage of religion, and public life generally.
+This volume brings together vital and thoughtful contributions treating aspects of these mounting worldwide tensions concerning the relationship between religious diversity and social harmony.
+The first section explores controversies surrounding religious pluralism from different starting points, including religious, political, and legal standpoints.
+The second section examines different geographical perspectives on pluralism.
 Experts from North and South America, Europe, Africa, and the Middle East address these issues and suggest not only how social institutions can reduce tensions, but also how religious pluralism itself can bolster needed civil society.

 The ICLARS Series on Law and Religion is designed to provide a forum for the rapidly expanding field of research in law and religion.
 The series is published in association with the International Consortium for Law and Religion Studies, an international network of scholars and experts of law and religion founded in 2007 with the aim of providing a place where information, data and opinions can easily be exchanged among members and made available to the broader scientific community (www.iclars.org).
 The series aims to become a primary source for students and scholars while presenting authors with a valuable means to reach a wide and growing readership.